 Renters, Listen to your Landlord

 Renters, too, are advised to take caution.
-The landlord will likely ask that the tenant stay out of the building until management arrives to document the damage.
+The landlord will likely ask that the tenant stays out of the building until management arrives to document the damage.
 Renters should also immediately notify their insurance company about the fire, no matter how minor.

 Prevent Further Damage

-After the fire officials have extinguish the fire with chemical retardants, residual materials may still exist.
+After the fire officials have to extinguish the fire with chemical retardants, residual materials may still exist.
 Immediately wash away the reddish substances to prevent deep stains.
 The property owner may clean up a few square feet of fire damage.

 Minor soot and smoke stains

 Minor soot and smoke stains may be washed off with a garden hose.
 In instances of extreme staining, utilize a power washer.
 You may wash your windows with a household glass cleaner.
 Wet mopping is also sufficient for cleaning soot and ash from porches and exterior stairs.